College Survey Program

 Williams strongly discourages the use of survey incentives (monetary or other rewards) and generally does not use them for institutionally sponsored surveys.

-If you’re creating your own survey, we highly suggest you review this survey guidelines document prepared by Associate Provost Chris Winters.
-Institutional Research staff are also available, time permitting, to advise on survey design.
+If you’re creating your own survey, we highly suggest you review our survey planning and reflection page, as well as this survey guidelines document prepared by Associate Provost Chris Winters.
+Institutional Research staff are also available, time permitting, to provide some feedback on survey design.

 Some surveys may be subject to review by Williams’ Institutional Review Board (IRB), which ensures that no human subjects are harmed by research projects, but please note that IRB approval or exemption does not imply institutional approval or sponsorship of a survey.
 The IRB reviews proposals in which human participants are involved in research, with “research” defined as “an activity designed to test a hypothesis, permit conclusions to be drawn, and thereby develop or contribute to generalizable knowledge.”
 Notably, some projects that involve human participants are not considered research, and would thus not require IRB review, because their intent is to document a historical event or the experiences of individuals, rather than to have predictive value or lead to the development or testing of a hypothesis (e.g., oral histories, ethnographies, documentaries and other journalistic inquiries).
 Finally, note that whether or not an investigator intends to publish his or her results is not relevant to whether or not the project requires IRB review.